Inside Alhambra Bracelet

 - occasions where visual impact is prioritized

-But for an everyday, proportion-focused wardrobe, it can feel slightly overpowering.
+For an everyday, proportion-focused wardrobe, it can feel slightly overpowering.

 source: VCA official Website

-The 6-Motif Sweet Alhambra: Precision Without Volume
+The 6-Motif Sweet Alhambra | Precision Without Volume

 The 6-motif Sweet Alhambra bracelet offers a very different experience.